lordhaywire/2D-4X/README.md

 2. Create a good in the County Resource folder.

 3. Assign enums on the good, and fix all other good enums.

-4. Add the good to the AllCountyResources array, and alphabetize them.

 #### Construction Good for County Improvement